adam-r-kowalski/atom/README.md

 ### For expressions

-Wave provides for expressions to efficiently iterate through an array and build up a new one.
+Atom provides for expressions to efficiently iterate through an array and build up a new one.

 ```atom
 // Compute the dot product of two vectors